 Democrats: GOP police bill ‘not salvageable,’ demand talks

-WASHINGTON (AP) — Top Democratic leaders in the Senate say the Republican policing bill is “not salvageable,” as they signal an intent to block it and demand negotiations on a new, more bipartisan package in response to the killing of Black Americans.
+WASHINGTON (AP) — Top Senate Democrats said Tuesday the Republican policing bill is “not salvageable,” as they demand negotiations on a new, more bipartisan package with more extensive law enforcement changes and accountability in response to the killing of Black Americans.

-That’s according to a letter to Senate Majority Leader Mitch McConnell from the Democrats obtained by The Associated Press.

-“This bill is not salvageable and we need bipartisan talks to get to a constructive starting point,” write Democratic leader Chuck Schumer and the co-authors of the party’s bill, Sen. Kamala Harris, D-Calif., and Sen. Cory Booker, D-N.J.
+Senate Democratic leader Chuck Schumer signaled the Democrats intend to block the GOP package, which Democrats say does not go far enough to meet the moment that has galvanized the nation with massive demonstrations over police procedures.

+“We don’t need to study the problem of police misconduct and violence, we need to solve it,” Schumer said on the Senate floor.

+The Democratic opposition is being backed by the nation’s leading civil rights organizations and the lawyer, Benjamin Crump, representing the families of George Floyd and Breonna Taylor, two African Americans whose deaths in police interactions sparked worldwide protests over racial bias in policing.

+“The Black community is tired of the lip service,” Crump said in a statement.

 The Republican legislation would create a national database of police use-of-force incidents, restrict police chokeholds and set up new training procedures.
-It is not as sweeping as a Democratic proposal, but has similar provisions.
+It is not as sweeping as a Democratic proposal, which mandates many of the changes.

-The opposition from Democrats is being backed by the nation’s leading civil rights organizations and the lawyer, Benjamin Crump, representing the families of George Floyd and Breonna Taylor, two African Americans whose deaths in police interactions sparked worldwide protest over law enforcement procedures.

-Crump said in a statement, “The Black community is tired of the lip service.”

-He said the GOP package is “in direct contrast to the demands of the people, who have taken to the streets, to call for the reallocation of resources in order to improve social safety nets and public mental health programs.”

-The NAACP Legal Defense and Fund is urging senators to vote against advancing the GOP package.
-The procedural vote is set for Wednesday.
+The standoff does not end the debate.
+Democrats are trying to force Republicans to the negotiating table to build a more robust package more aligned with their own bill, set to be approved by the House later this week.
+The House and Senate versions would ultimately need to be the same to become law.

 “We’re ready to make a law, not just make a point,” McConnell said as he opened the Senate on Tuesday.
 He said Americans “deserve better than a partisan stalemate.”